nobuhikosekiya/tf-ccs-001/readme.md

 # Elasticsearch Cross Cluster Search (CCS) with Terraform

 This project automates the deployment and configuration of Elasticsearch Cross Cluster Search (CCS) using Terraform with the Elastic Cloud provider.
-It creates a complete setup with two Elastic deployments, index creation, data loading, and security configuration.
+It creates a complete setup with two Elastic deployments, index creation, data loading, and security configuration with field and document level security.

 ## Architecture Overview